 During the years ended September 30, 2021, 2020 and 2019, the Company recorded net unrealized appreciation (depreciation) of \$114.5 million, \$(20.6) million and \$38.5 million, respectively.
 For the year ended September 30, 2021, this consisted of \$70.0 million of net unrealized appreciation on debt investments, \$36.3 million of net unrealized appreciation on equity investments, \$6.6 million of net unrealized appreciation related to exited investments (a portion of which resulted in a reclassification to realized losses) and \$1.7 million of net unrealized appreciation of foreign currency forward contracts.
-For the year ended September 30, 2020, this consisted of \$35.3 million of net unrealized depreciation on equity investments, \$12.0 million of net unrealized depreciation on debt investments and \$0.3 million of net unrealized depreciation of foreign currency forward contracts, partially offset by \$26.9 million of net unrealized appreciation related to exited investments (a portion of which resulted in a reclassification to realized losses).
-For the year ended September 30, 2019, this consisted of \$57.0 million of net unrealized appreciation related to exited investments (a portion of which results in a reclassification to realized losses), \$10.6 million of net unrealized appreciation on equity investments and \$0.3 million net unrealized appreciation of foreign currency forward contracts, partially offset by \$26.8 million of net unrealized depreciation on debt investments and \$2.7 million of net unrealized depreciation of secured borrowings (which results in a reclassification to realized gains).
+For the year ended September 30, 2020, this consisted of \$35.3 million of net unrealized depreciation on equity investments, \$12.0 million of net unrealized depreciation on debt investments and \$0.3 million of net unrealized depreciation of foreign currency forward contracts, partially offset by \$26.9 million of net unrealized appreciation related to exited investments (a portion of which resulted in a reclassification to realized appreciation related to exited investments (a portion of which resulted in a reclassification to realized appreciation of foreign currency forward contracts, partially offset by \$26.9 million of net unrealized appreciation related to exited investments (a portion of which resulted in a reclassification to realized losses), \$10.6 million of net unrealized appreciation related to exited investments (a portion of which resulted in a reclassification of foreign currency forward contracts, partially offset by \$26.8 million of net unrealized depreciation on debt investments and \$0.3 million of net unrealized depreciation of secured borrowings (which results in a reclassification to realized depreciation on equity investments and \$0.3 million of net unrealized appreciation of secured borrowings (which results in a reclassification to realized depreciation on debt investments and \$2.7 million of net unrealized depreciation of secured borrowings (which results in a reclassification to realize